Terradue/pycalrissian/docs/index.md

 # pycalrissian

-_pycalrissian_ is a Python client library for running Common Workflow Language (CWL) descriptions on Kubernetes using [Calrissian](https://github.com/Duke-GCB/calrissian).
+_pycalrissian_ is a Python client library for running [Common Workflow Language (CWL)](https://www.commonwl.org/) descriptions on Kubernetes using [Calrissian](https://github.com/Duke-GCB/calrissian).

 It provides simple objects and methods to:

-* prepare a Kubernetes namespace ready to run Calrissian kubernetes jobs.
+* prepare a Kubernetes namespace ready to run Calrissian kubernetes jobs including:
+    * roles
+    * role bindings
+    * image pull secret(s)
+    * persistent volume claim with RWX
 * create a Calrissian Kubernetes job in that namespace based on a CWL description and its parameters
 * submit and monitor the job execution and retrieve usage, logs and outputs